-Hidden Fasteners: The only hidden fastener accepted for use are Nova’s ExoDek® QuickClips™ because they allow for the natural expansion and contraction of the
+Hidden Fasteners: We recommend hidden fastener clips, such as Nova's ExoDek QuickClip, shown below, that allow for the natural expansion and contraction of the

-Do not use other deck clips or hidden fasteners, or any other mechanical fastening systems, including those which fasten from the underside or edges of the boards.
+this includes mechanical fastening systems which fasten from the underside or edges of the boards.

 Despite manufacturers’ claims, we have determined that these products do not provide adequate anchoring of hardwood deck boards to the substructure.